SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/data-broker.md

 <br><br>
 For example, when you create a smart rule on the source tenant and you synchronize all objects, then the data broker creates a smart rule managed object on the destination tenant.
 The rule itself is not copied, because a synchronized smart rule would perform the same action on the same device for the same configuration.
 That would create duplicate emails for the same recipients when an alarm occurs.

-If the **Group or device** field is filled in, the entire descendant structure of the inventory is forwarded to the destination as soon as the connector stays active. if the **Group or device** field is empty or set to  "all" the descendant structure of the inventory is not forwarded; in this case the filter works in "lazy" mode, i.e. forwards the device or asset along with its first event/measurement/alarm.
+If the **Group or device** field is filled in, the entire descendant structure of the inventory is forwarded to the destination as soon as the connector stays active. if the **Group or device** field is empty or set to  "all" the descendant structure of the inventory is not forwarded; in this case the filter works in "lazy" mode, meaning it forwards the device or asset along with its first event/measurement/alarm.

 If operation API is checked in filters, operations created in the target tenant will be forwarded to the source tenant.
 This applies only to operations that meet the following conditions: